-2020/21 2021, /22 2022/23 Actual Measure Standard Actual Standard New measure The Border Executive Board work programme has initiatives that respond to risk and drive border system improvement Achieved Achieved Achieved This measure was added in 2021/22 to reflect that the focus of the Bolonger-term border matters.
-It is intended that this is an enduring measure New measure The Border Executive Board has applied the risk and assurance framework for the end-to-end border process with respect to COVID-19 Achieved Achieved Measure replaced The initial focus on COVID-19 was appropriate for the environment un The secretariat developed a risk and assurance framework for the enc could be applied to the border system, agreed to by the BEB in June 2 d-to-end border proc ess with respect to COVID-19 that The focus has now moved to the broader management of border risk assurance framework will inform the development of areas of shared i immediate and long-term border matters. , , 1.1 Meets and sometimes exceeds expectations Satisfaction of the Minister for COVID-19 Response with the provision of coordination, information and advice Meets expectations Exceeds expectations Meets expectations
+2020/21 2021, 2022/23 Actual Measure Standard Actual Standard New measure The Border Executive Board work programme has initiatives that respond to risk and drive border system improvement Achieved Achieved Achieved nis measure was added in 2021/22 to reflect that the focus of the Border Executive Board is to manage both im Inger-term border matters.
+It is intended that this is an enduring measure to ensure initiatives are evaluated at leas New measure The Border Executive Board has applied the risk and assurance framework for the end-to-end border process with respect to COVID- 19 Achieved Achieved Measure replaced The secretariat developed a risk and assurance framework for the end The initial focus on COVID-19 was appropriate for the environment under which the Border Executive Board was established.
+The secretariat developed a risk and assurance framework for the end-to-end border process with respect to COVID-19 that could be applied to the border system, agreed to by the BEB in June 2021.
+This was applied throughout 2021/22.
+The focus has now moved to the broader management of border risk and system improvement.
+The application of the risk and assurance framework will inform the development of areas of shared interest and work programme initiatives that manage bo immediate and long-term border matters.
+Meets and sometimes exceeds expectations Satisfaction of the Minister for COVID-19 Response with the provision of coordination, information and advice Meets expectations Exceeds expectations Meets expectations